Updated: Jun 14, 2022

 There are about 700 different (eucalyptus) gum tree varieties, and around 500 are used to get essential oil.
-The most popular is Eucalyptus Globulus but there's others like Eucalyptus Radiata very popular fighting against virus infections.
-The Eucalyptus Citriodora is commonly use as an anti-rheumatic and the Eucalyptus Dives with a mild mint aroma is used to ease pulmonary and mucus problems.
+The most popular is Eucalyptus Globulus but there are others like Eucalyptus Radiata very popular fighting against virus infections.
+The Eucalyptus Citriodora is commonly used as an anti-rheumatic, and the Eucalyptus Dives with a mild mint aroma is used to ease pulmonary and mucus problems.
 An absolute must in every household’s essential oil collection, Eucalyptus is renowned for its cleansing properties.
 Utilising the oil in your laundry and also adding a small amount to your surface spray will keep your home feeling healthy.
 The crisp, clean aroma will lift your senses and have a purifying effect on the atmosphere.

 Another Mediterranean herb, of which Spain is the bigger supplier.
 There are 300 thyme varieties, the most commonly known are Thymus Vulgaris coming along with the red thyme and the lemon thyme.

-Thyme is strong natural antibiotic, and it's wonderful taken fresh in a tisane.
+Thyme is a strong natural antibiotic, and it's wonderful taken fresh in a tisane.
 The essential oil has many uses.
-It's a wonderful revitaliser, tonic and good fighter against fatigue.
-And works beautifully with any issue derived from bacterial, and virus processes especially the ones related to the throat.
+It's a incredible revitaliser, tonic and good fighter against fatigue.
+And works beautifully with any issue derived from bacterial, and virus processes, especially the ones related to the throat.

-Tip: In winter time, especially if your family is going through virus period vaporise 5 drops of Orange, 5 drops of Thyme and 5 drops of Lemon to keep viruses away and get revitalised.
+Tip: In winter time, especially if your family is going through virus season, diffuse 5 drops of Orange, 5 drops of Thyme and 5 drops of Lemon to keep viruses away and get revitalised.

-Tip: When kids are on exams period vaporized 10 drops of rosemary with 10 drops of lemon to help them get focussed and to enhance their memory processes.
+Tip: When kids face exams periods, vaporised 10 drops of rosemary with 10 drops of lemon to help them get focussed and to enhance their memory processes.

-To be applied every day before going bed all over your chest and throat.
+To be applied every day before going to bed all over your chest and throat.

 20 ml Jojoba oil or sweet almond oil